MACALC devices stop updating after some amount of time

 I reset the three noted macalc devices at around the same time that I started the erlang job.

-#2 Updated by Dennis Nicklaus 9 days ago
+#2 Updated by Dennis Nicklaus about 2 years ago

 OK, that experiment wasn't obviously helpful.
 No problems with the clx29 erlang data acq.
 (I believe it would log something if the dpm_client jobs had to be restarted.)